-Prop osec d change Rationale 1.
-Dev relop new units of competency (or adapt Research and consultation have identified exis ting ones) in five skill domains: demand for workforce skills to implement a.
+Prop ooseo d change Rationale 1.
+Dev elop new units of competency (or adapt Research and consultation have identified exis ting ones) in five skill domains: demand for workforce skills to implement а.
 Assessing the business opportunity for automated processes and systems. automation Individual units in these areas could be b.
 Designing and testing for automation imported into a wide range of С. Optimising business outcomes through qualifications at various AQF levels to automation support the development of skills that d.
 Planning change and automation enhance existing job roles and reflect the deployment 'augmentation' impact of automation. e.
 Managing deployment, including maintenance and evaluation 2.
-Cre ate five new skill sets: Skill sets will enable upskilling at a a.
-Work with automated technologies or number of AQF levels to support processes emerging roles in the implementation of b.
-Enable business adoption of automation automation across all industries. С. Deploy business process automation d.
-Drive business adoption of automation e.
-Lead business adoption of automation 3. relop 9 new qualifications, using the new Qualifications will support the emergence omation units, as follows: of new job roles and occupations in a.
-Certificate III in Industrial Automation relation to the implementation and b.
-Certificate IV in Industrial Automation monitoring of automation.
-Qualifications C. Certificate IV in Business Process will have application across industry, but Automation will be able to be contextualised to suit d.
-Diploma of Industrial Automation specific industries through the selection e.
-Diploma of Business Process of relevant electives.
-Automation f.
-Graduate Certificate in Leading Industrial Automation g.
-Graduate Certificate in Leading Business L Process Automation h. : Graduate Certificate in Leading Change i.
+Crea ate five new skill sets: Skill sets will enable upskilling at a а.
+Work with automated technologies or number of AQF levels to support ь. processes emerging roles in the implementation of D. Enable business adoption of automation automation across all industries. С. d Deploy business process automation a.
+Drive business adoption of automation 2 e.
+Lead business adoption of automation Qualifications will support the emergence 3.
+Dev elop 9 new qualifications, using the new of new job roles and occupations in auto Cortificate III in Industrial Automation of fiew job foles and occupations in d. h Certificate III III Industrial Automation monitoring of automation.
+Qualifications D. Cortificate IV in Rusiness Process will have application across industry, but υ.
+Automation will be able to be contextualised to suit Ь Diploma of Industrial Automation specific industries through the selection и. Р Diploma of Business Process of relevant electives 0.
+Automation f Graduate Certificate in Leading Industrial Automation a.
+Graduate Certificate in Leading Business 3.
+Process Automation h.
+Graduate Certificate in Leading Change i.
 Graduate Diploma in Automation